Reoriented Memory of Galaxy Spins for the Early Universe

-{\it Acknowledgements.} The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing (GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), as well as on the machines of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.
+The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing (GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), as well as on the machines of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.
+We thank an anonymous referee for helping us significantly improve the original manuscript.
 JSM acknowledges the support by the National Research Foundation (NRF) of Korea grant funded by the Korean government (MEST) (No. 2019R1A6A1A10073437).
 JL acknowledges the support by Basic Science Research Program through the NRF of Korea funded by the Ministry of Education (No.2019R1A2C1083855).